kleampa/not-paid/README.md

 Inspired from twitter (@riklomas)
 Made by Ciprian, Romania

-Author note for Romanian fellows: MUIE DRAGNEA! 🇷🇴
+Author note for Romanians fellows: MUIE DRAGNEA! 🇷🇴